synix/NonGradleAndroid/README.md

 First, prepare as below：

-- Modify BUILD_TOOLS and PLATFORM in build.sh based on your Android sdk path,
+- Install SDK Platform-Tools 30.0.3
-- Add release.keystore as your KeyStore file.
+- Add release.jks as your KeyStore file.

 Then,